MopigamesYT/anxietymod/scenes/act1.md

 {{/if}}

 {{if !_.fifteencigs}}
-b: Then no one will show up at our funeral, they'll dump our ashes into the ocean, we get eaten by a whale,
+b: Then no one will show up at our funeral, they'll dump our body in the street and our dead body will be raped..
 {{/if}}

 {{if !_.fifteencigs}}
-b: and we become WHALE POOP!
+b: and we become the body that been fucked by 100 boys and girls and we'll get on the news for 10 years and we'll be put in frozen semen and 10,000 years later aliens will find us and fuck us!!1
 {{/if}}

 {{if !_.fifteencigs}} `_.whalepoop = true` {{/if}}